paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 least some chain (became available).
 This is because the availability system was designed for precisely that: Only with inclusion (availability) we have guarantees about the candidate to actually be available.
 Because only then we have guarantees that malicious backers can be reliably checked and slashed.
-The system was also designed for non included candidates to not pose any threat to the system.
+Also, by design non included candidates do not pose any threat to the system.

 One could think of an (additional) dispute system to make it possible to dispute any candidate that has been proposed by a validator, no matter whether it got successfully included or even backed.
 Unfortunately, it would be very brittle (no availability) and also spam protection would be way harder than for the disputes handled by the dispute-coordinator.
-In fact all described spam handling strategies above would simply be not available.
+In fact, all the spam handling strategies described above would simply be unavailable.

 It is worth thinking about who could actually raise such disputes anyway:
 Approval checkers certainly not, as they will only ever check once availability